daddel80/notepadpp-multireplace/README.md

 Initializes custom variables for use in various commands, extending beyond standard variables like CNT, MATCH, CAP1.
 These variables can carry the status of previous find-and-replace operations to subsequent ones.

 Custom variables maintain their values throughout a single Replace-All or within the list of multiple Replace operations.
 So they can transfer values from one list entry to the following ones.
 They reset at the start of each new document in 'Replace All in All Open Documents'.

+**Note**: An empty Find string can be used to set variables for the entire Find and Replace list without linking it to a specific Find action.
+This string will not match any text but is triggered at the start of 'Replace' or 'Replace All' process when 'Use List' is enabled, allowing the Replace field to initialize commands like init() for the entire operation.
+The position of the entry in the list is irrelevant.

 | Find:            | Replace:                                                                                                      | Before                             | After                                     |
 |------------------|---------------------------------------------------------------------------------------------------------------|------------------------------------|-------------------------------------------|